Open G tuning is a guitar tuning that was invented by the legendary guitarist and songwriter, Chet Atkins.

-In this article, we will teach you how to play open G tuning using your guitar and an easy method.
+In this article, we will teach you how to tune a guitar to open G using your guitar and an easy method.
 You will also learn some cool chords that are perfect for playing with open G tuning.

 What Is Open G Tuning?

 Open G tuning is a popular guitar tuning that has been around for decades, and it’s still used by many musicians today.

 It’s an easy-to-learn tuning method that gives you access to the major pentatonic scale plus other notes in the key of C Major.
 This article will show you how to play open G tuning on your guitar.

 The first step to playing open G tuning is finding out where your open strings are located.

 The open strings are usually labeled with numbers from 1 to 6.
 You can find them on the headstock or neck plate of your guitar.

 The main difference between standard EADGBE and open G tunings is that in open G tuning you have two extra strings above the D string.
 These extra strings are called the A string and the B string.

 The A string is tuned to the same note as the D string but the B string is tuned higher.
 So when you play the open G chord, you get these three notes: